 Non-small cell lung cancer is often treated with surgery, which removes all or part of your lung.
 Other lung cancers may be best treated with some combination of surgery, radiation and/or chemotherapy.

 Cancer treatment is available from ThedaCare at our clinics throughout northeast Wisconsin.

-ThedaCare also offers support groups and one-on-one or family counseling, along with other resources to help you cope with lung cancer.
-Our Behavioral Health professionals understand the special needs of patients who are processing their end-of-life decisions and can help them and their families cope with grief.
+ThedaCare offers support groups, one-on-one or family counseling, and palliative care, along with other resources to help you cope with lung cancer.
+Our Behavioral Health professionals understand the special needs of patients who are processing life-threatening illness and the decisions associated with it, and are here to help patients and their families cope.